TadiT7/treble_experimentations_wiki/Nokia-1.md

 * FM Radio:

-You don't need this shit 😂😂😂 (Not tested and there are no apps for FM Radio to test its functionality).

-But I bet it won't work.
+Not tested and there are no apps for FM Radio to test its functionality.
+But perhaps it won't work.

 ***
 ## Additional Notes / Other Bugs